What Can I Put on My Toddler’s Diaper Rash?

 • Blisters or open sores

-• Rash spreading to other areas of the body
+• Rash spreads to other areas of the body

 • Painful urination

 While most cases of diaper rash can be easily treated with simple remedies and proper care, it’s important to know when it’s time to seek professional medical advice.
-Your child’s health and well-being are always the first priority.
+Your child’s health and well-being are always a priority.

 Conclusion